mpcmagill/academic-kickstart/content/home/teaching.md

 +++

-Since 2017, I have been working at the Science Caf&eacute;, a weekly drop-in session for all UOIT students where I provide help with mathematics, physics, computer science courses.
+Since 2017, I have been working at the Science Caf&eacute;.
+This is a weekly drop-in session open to all UOIT students where I provide help with mathematics, physics, and computer science courses.

 I have been a teaching assistant for the following courses at UOIT:
 * Advanced Linear Algebra and Applications (MATH 2055)